Skip to content

 • .kaddo/scan.json — structured, machine-readable.
 Used by the CLI and future context-pack commands.
 Always regenerated on each scan.

-• architecture/inventory.md — human-readable inventory you can paste into an LLM chat.
+• knowledge/inventory.md — human-readable inventory you can paste into an LLM chat.
 Overwrite is confirmed if the file already exists.

 This baseline is the first input for the Knowledge Driven Development flow: the CLI prepares deterministic signals, and your LLM agents turn them into understanding.